FanderWasTaken/wine-dependency-hell-solver/.github/README.md

 ## Additional fixes and improvements

+You can run the following commands to improve your experience:

+- Fixes 'out of memory' crashes<br>
+`sudo echo 'vm.max_map_count=1048576' >>/etc/sysctl.conf`<br>
+- Fixes audio crackling<br>
+`sudo echo 'PULSE_LATENCY_MSEC=60' >>/etc/profile.d/pulselatency.sh`<br>
+- Fixes game stuttering<br>
+`sudo echo 'RADV_PERFTEST=gpl' >>/etc/profile.d/gpl.sh`<br>

 If you're using an integrated GPU, set a fixed amount of memory allocated towards it in your BIOS.
 And if you have both discreet and integrated GPUs then make sure that your BIOS' preferences are set to prioritize PCI-E GPU over the integrated one.

-To remedy various audio issues make sure that your system is not using PipeWire and WirePlumber, switch to PulseAudio instead as it seems to cause less issues.

 To remove screen tearing on X11, make sure to follow [this guide](https://linuxreviews.org/HOWTO_fix_screen_tearing).